 Unit testing is a core practice in programming, enabling systematic evaluation of programs produced by human developers or large language models (LLMs).
 Given the challenges in writing comprehensive unit tests, LLMs have been employed to automate unit test generation, yet methods for training LLMs to produce high-quality unit tests remain underexplored.

-Our key insight is to define rewards for unit test generation based on relationships between unit test generation and code generation.
-In perspective of a code generation, the generated code should pass entire test cases in the unit test.
-Otherwise, in perspective of a unit test generation, the generated unit test should be able to detect subtle errors in arbitrary code solutions, and at the same time, each test case in the unit test should be functionally correct and executable.
-Inspired by this relationship, we train unit test generator and code generator in adversarial manner, where (1) the unit test generator is trained to maximize a discrimination reward, encouraging it to produce tests that reveal faults in the code generator’s solutions; and (2) the code generator is trained to maximize a code reward, en- couraging it to produce solutions that pass the unit tests generated by the unit test generator.
+Inspired by this relationship, we train unit test generator and code generator in adversarial manner, where (1) the unit test generator is trained to generate unit tests that effectively reveal faults in the code solutions produced by the code generator; and (2) the code generator is trained to maximize a code reward, en- couraging it to produce solutions that pass the unit tests generated by the unit test generator.
 In the following section, we provide details of the rewards for training unit test generator, where we utilize the weighted sum of two reward temrs: discrimination reward and validity reward.

 This reward measures how many generated test cases are functionally correct.
 It is computed by executing each test cases in the generated unit tests against the ground-truth code solution, and checking whether the test case can be executed successfully without runtime errors and failed assertions.
 This reward encourages the unit test generator to produce functionally correct and executable test cases, which are essential for reliable code evaluation.